 Myth Number Six

 Foster Care Review Is Impartial and Uncompromised

 Unlike most other states, in Massachusetts, foster care review, which is a federally mandated check and balance on DCF, is actually conducted by an internal department of DCF.
 The state currently budgets more than $4.9 million for foster care review (MA FY2023 budget, line item 4800-0025).
-We believe that funding can be more effectively utilized to fund a process independent of DCF and EOHHS.
+Can this funding be more effectively utilized to fund a process independent of DCF and EOHHS?

 Over the past six years (three legislative sessions) the Child Advocate has been the only public opposition and has convinced Legislative leadership that independent foster care review is not needed in the Commonwealth.